Abditus0/VMware-to-Hyper-V-VM-Migration/README.md

 ### Requirements

-- VMware virtual machine (VMDK) to migrate
+- VMware virtual machine to migrate

 - Hyper-V installed on the destination host